 Articles You Might Also Like:

 - Extreme Hamstring Training – How to Build Big, Powerful Legs

 - Big Trap Training: Heavy Shrugs WITHOUT the Back Strain

 - Heavy Weights and High Volume for a Thick Upper Back

 - How to Perform Mace Swings

 This entry was posted on Saturday, November 28th, 2009 at 12:08 pm and is filed under athletic strength training lift odd objects, core training workouts, core workouts for athletes, strength training to improve athletic performance, strength training workouts, strongman training for athletes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 8 Responses to “WARNING – Try at Your Own Risk”